Cheap Gas & Electricity

 Is Utility Warehouse any good?

-This is a commonly-asked question.
-Unlike most energy companies and resellers, Utility Warehouse operates by network marketing, which means its customers are encouraged to sell on the product to their friends and they get commission for it.
+This is a commonly asked question.
+Unlike most energy companies and resellers, Utility Warehouse operates by network marketing, which means its customers are encouraged to sell the product to their friends and they get commission for it.

 This tends to mean it does well on feedback charts, as customers have a vested interest, and many of them are evangelical about the firm.
 That in itself doesn't make the product bad, but in our view it's no better or worse than any other energy provider.

 Utility Warehouse's prices are included in all the main comparison services we list.
 So if the company turns out to be cheapest for you, it should be listed by them, and then it's worth going for.